 You must apply to a sheriff who will make a decision about whether or not to remove the conviction information from your PVG scheme record.
 Disclosure Scotland can't make this decision about removal of conviction information.

 - make sure the conviction is spent and is on either the list of offences that are disclosed according to rules, or on the list of offences that must be disclosed

-- make your application to the sheriff within 3 months of the date you tell Disclosure Scotland you are going to apply
+- make your application to the sheriff within 3 months of telling Disclosure Scotland you're going to apply

 - apply to your local sheriff court

-- tell the clerk of the sheriff court that you want to make a summary application in relation to the Police Act 1997 and the Protection of Vulnerable Groups Act 2007 remedial order 2015
+- tell the clerk of the sheriff court you want to make a summary application

-- make sure to include relevant information like the date of your certificate and date of notification to Disclosure Scotland
+- include relevant information, such as the date of your PVG scheme record and the date you notified Disclosure Scotland